 - 1. Select Authentication > Auth.
 Servers. - 2.
 Select LDAP Server and click New Server to display the configuration page. - 3.
-Complete the configuration as described in Table 40. - 4.
+Complete the configuration as described in Table 41. - 4.
 Save the configuration.

-Figure 371 LDAP Server Configuration Page
+Figure 314 LDAP Server Configuration Page

 Auth Servers > New LDAP Server

 New LDAP Server

-Name: Label to reference this serv er.
+Name: Label to reference this serv ver.

 LDAP Server: Name or IP address

 LDAP Port: 389

-Backup LDAP Server1: Name or IP address
+Backup LDAP Server1 Name or IP address

 Backup LDAP Port1:

-Backup LDAP Server2: Name or IP address
+Backup LDAP Server2 Name or IP address

 Backup LDAP Port2:

-LDAP Server Type: Generic ▼
+LDAP Server Type: Generic •

 Connection: Unencrypted LDAPS Start TLS

-Connection Timeout: 15 Seconds to wait for connect tion to LDAP server
+Connection Timeout: 15 Seconds to wait for connec dion to LDAP server

 Search Timeout: 60 Seconds to wait for search results, excluding connection time

 Test Connection

-✓ Authentication require red
+✓ Authentication requi ired

-ay need to select the 'A uthentication required to search LDAP' checkbox below and enter your LDAP administrator DN and password.
+assword Manageme In required to search uthentication required to search LDAP' checkbox below and enter your LDAP administrator DN and password.

-Authentication n required to search LDAP
+equired to search 1071

-Admin DN:
+Admin DN: Password:

-Password:

-Backup Admin DI N:
+Backup Admin D N-

-Backup Admin Pa issword:
+Backup Admin P

-Dushap / tuliii / t
+Buckup / turnii / 1 ussiroru.

-▼ Finding user entries
+→ Finding user entries

-Specify how to find a u iser entry
+Specify how to find a user entry

-,

 Base DN: example: dc=sales,dc=com

 Filter: example: cn= <user></user>

-➤ Remove Domain from n Windows user names
+➤ Remove Domain from

-ontaining domain prefix es (for example: CORP\joe), it may be necessary to remove the domain prefix in order for authentication to succeed.
-If you choose this option, the
+names containing domain prefix in name that was removed from as (for example: CORPI)oe), it may be necessary to remove the domain prefix in order for authentication to succeed.
+If you choose this option, the the user name.

-<ntdomain> variabl</ntdomain> e is set to the domain name

-Strip domain from Windows user names
+Strip domain from n Windows user nam nes

-▼ Enable Challenge Re sponse open protocols
+▼ Enable Challenge Re esponse open protoc cols

-not ounnort those prote social patricks and the user's procured in appointed it is processed to hind as the administrator to authenticate a user.
-This processed the authentication
+ocols natively and the user's password is encrypted, it is necessary to bind as the administrator to authenticate a user.
+This prevents the authentication

-server from performing account and password mar agement, which is used cols natively and the user's password is encrypted, it is necessary to bind as the administrator to authenticate a user.
-This prevents the authentication to determine things like disabled accounts or expired passwords.
-Enable these protocols only if your LDAP store is being used solely for non-interactive
+word management, which is used quire account or password mana I to determine things like disabled accounts or expired passwords.
+Enable these protocols only if your LDAP store is being used solely for non-interactive gement functionality.

-nones that do not require acc ount or password mana gement functionality.

-□ Enable Challenge -Response open protocols
+☐ Enable Challeng e-Response open pr otocols

-▼ Determining group membership
+➤ Determining group r nembership

-If group membership is NOT reflected as attributes of a user's entry, specify how to find a group's entries.
+If group membership is NOT reflected as a attributes of a user's entry, specif y how to find a group's entries.
 Note that these are default settings that you can override on a per-group basis in the Server Catalog.

-Base DN: 2, 2,5001 example: dc=sales,dc=com
+Base DN: 7.1 example: dc=sales,dc=com

 Filter: example: cn= <groupname></groupname>

 Member Attribute: Attribute used to identify members of a static group or groups to which a member belongs

 Query Attribute: Attribute used to determine members of a dynamic group

-Nested Group Level: Maximum depth of nested group search is [0-10], 0 to disable the Nested search.
+Nested Group Level: Maximum depth of nested group search is [0-10].
+0 to disable the Nested search.

-Nested Group Search Nested groups in Ser ver Catalog Faster, but less flexible
+Nested Group Search ps in Server Catalog Faster, but less flexible

-Search all nested gro Slower, but more flexible
+Search all ne ested groups Slower, but more flexible

-Save Changes F Reset
+Save Changes Reset

-Table 40 LDAP Server Settings
+Table 41 LDAP Server Settings